Editor’s Note: This post was updated on October 17, 2018, for accuracy and comprehensiveness. It was originally published on September 11, 2015

 In terms of your weight, however, glycogen has a very interesting attribute: 3 to 4 grams of water will bond to each gram of glycogen.
 You always knew that diet played a big role in both fat and weight loss, but once you understand the role glycogen and water have with each other, a lot of things will make sense to you.
 For example:

-The Atkins diet, and other diets similar to it (ketogenic, paleo, etc.) revolve around one major concept: restricting carbohydrates, and by extension, glycogen.
+The Atkins diet and other diets similar to it (ketogenic, paleo, etc.) revolve around one major concept: restricting carbohydrates, and by extension, glycogen.
 Once your glycogen levels become depleted, there is less water for the glycogen to bond to.
-This is why many people who go on ketogenic-style diets appear to lose a lot of weight very quickly: much of the initial weight loss is simply water.
+This is why many people who go on ketogenic-style diets appear to lose pounds very quickly: much of the initial weight loss is simply water.

-Here’s a common situation that everyone has probably experienced at least once: after going on a strict diet for a couple of weeks and being careful with everything that you eat, you treat yourself to a weekend where you eat whatever you want because you feel like rewarding yourself.
+Here’s a common situation that everyone has probably experienced at least once: after going on a strict diet (most likely low in carbs and high in protein) for a couple of weeks, you treat yourself to a weekend where you ate all the carbs that you missed so dearly.

-On Monday, you stand on the scale, and you’re 8 pounds heavier.
-You despair, you become frustrated, and you feel like all your hard work was wasted.
+Weighing yourself monday morning, you find that you’re 8 pounds heavier.
+Sad face.
 Good news: you didn’t waste any of your hard work!
-It’s glycogen that’s fooling you.
+It’s glycogen that’s fooling you and it’s mostly just water weight.

 It’s deceptively easy to refuel yourself on carbohydrates and replenish your glycogen levels.
 A typical endurance athlete, for example, requires around 500-600 g of carbohydrates a day to perform at optimal levels.

-500-600 g of carbohydrates might sound like a lot to you at first, but consider that unless you actually are an athlete, your carbohydrate needs will be a lot less.
+500-600 g of carbohydrates might sound like a lot to you at first, but consider that unless you actually are an athlete, your carbohydrate needs are a lot lower than you think.
 Add this to the fact that:

 - One wheat bagel contains 48 grams of carbs (minus anything you put on it)